 Organizations at the local level receive grant funds from the Department of Labor's Employment and Training Administration (ETA) to provide these services.

-To find the program nearest you, look for a grant program in your state, contact your local One-Stop Center, or call ETA's toll-free help line at (877) US-2JOBS.
+To find the program nearest you, look for a grant program in your state, contact your local American Jobs Center, or call ETA's toll-free help line at (877) US-2JOBS (TTY: 1-877-889-5267).
 Information is also available by subscribing to the program's e-mail subscription service.

 Migrant and Seasonal Farmworkers Home Page Provides information on adult and youth programs, housing assistance, and farm workers' forums.